Estimated reading time: 11 minutes

 More useful tools for security

 - Virtual Private Networks or VPN’s keep information like your browsing and search history secure and your IP harder to track.
 It’s a service that’s more than worth paying for.
-You can find some suggestions for which VPN service providers to go with from Wired, Lifehacker and Cracked.
+You can find some suggestions for which VPN service providers to go with from Cloudwards, Wired, and Lifehacker.